kdayns/brewarm/readme.md

 * graphing multiple sensors on web ui using built in web server
 * logging can be paused but only for last session
 * commenting on data points
+* switch PID control from one master sensor
 * manual switch state control
 * live graph updating using little network traffic
 * logging is done to /tmp and synchronizing to permanent storage is done only at defined intervals or shutdown to lessen storage wearing